victorgetz/ollama-webui/README.md

 - 📈 **User Study Tools**: Providing specialized tools, like heat maps and behavior tracking modules, to empower researchers in capturing and analyzing user behavior patterns with precision and accuracy.
 - 📚 **Enhanced Documentation**: Elevate your setup and customization experience with improved, comprehensive documentation.

-Feel free to contribute and help us make Ollama Web UI even better! 🙌
+Feel free to contribute and help us make iits LLM Web UI even better! 🙌

 ## Supporters ✨